WHAT WE DO

 Permissions secured for redevelopment of Walled Garden at Grade I listed Manor House

-Gracechurch Town Planning was delighted to secure planning permission and listed building consent, on first application, from Wiltshire Council for the construction of a ‘Kew Garden-style’ glasshouse, and viewing terraces, within The Walled Garden at The Ramsbury Manor Estate.
+Gracechurch Town Planning is delighted to secure planning permission and listed building consent, on first application, from Wiltshire Council for the construction of a ‘Kew Garden-style’ glasshouse, and viewing terraces, within The Walled Garden at The Ramsbury Manor Estate.

 The Estate contains a Grade I listed Manor House as well as other Grade II* and Grade II listed buildings, all set within a Grade II Registered Park and Garden.
 The Walled Garden sits to the west of the Manor House, adjacent to the River Kennet (itself a Site of Special Scientific Interest), and is known to date in its current form from 1885 (with earlier iterations present in 1773 and perhaps earlier).